swarupv1/jinja2-deep-dive-day2/workshops/jinja2-deep-dive-day2/lab_guides/lab08_include_import.md

 You should now make a copy of the `bgp.j2` template you created in Task 01 and name this copy `bgp_v2.j2`.

-Your task is to move duplicated neighbor configuration lines in `bgp_v2.j2` to another template called `bgp_neighbor.j2`.
+Your task is to move duplicated neighbor configuration lines in `bgp_v2.j2` to another template called `bgp_neighbor.j2` in the `templates/sections` directory.
 Template `bgp_v2.j2` should use this sub-template to generate a neighbor configuration.

-Once `bgp_v2.j2` is in place update `python/vars/lab08-task2.j2` to refer to it instead of `bgp.j2`.

 Your final output should match the output from Task 01.